joemoose/dungeoneers.d20/docs/combat.md

 ## Subdual

 Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
 Declare that you’re trying to subdue and then attack as usual but halve the damage.
-An opponent who would suffer critical damage or death from a subdual attack is instead knocked unconscious.
+An enemy who would suffer critical damage or death from a subdual attack is instead knocked unconscious.

 ## Morale

 When you’re fighting a group of opponents, the opponents must pass a WIL check as a group to continue fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.
-Opponents who fail morale immediately surrender or attempt to flee.
+Opponents who fail morale immediately surrender or rout and attempt to flee.

 Lone foes must pass a morale check when reduced to 0 HP.